In this post, we’ve put together a “Top 10 List of Free and Accessible Things to do in London” for wheelchair users.

 9. Street Art, Statues, and Monuments

-- We really want to see a Banksy, fortunately, there’s a map for that on the Visit London website.
+- We want to see a Banksy.
+Fortunately, there’s a map for that on the Visit London website.

 10. Churches and Cathedrals

-When you need a break from the hustle and bustle of the city there’s no better place for a bit of peace and quiet than a church.
+When you need a break from the hustle and bustle of the city, there’s no better place for a bit of peace than a church.
 We’re not particularly religious, but you don’t need to be to visit these iconic buildings:

-- St Paul’s Cathedral, the cathedral isn’t free to enter, but it doesn’t stop us going to take a look at it!
+- St Paul’s Cathedral, the cathedral isn’t free to enter, but it doesn’t stop us from taking a look at it!

-- Westminster Abbey, Another one which isn’t free but still a must see just to say we’ve been there.
+- Westminster Abbey, Another one which isn’t free but still a must-see to say we’ve been there.

-2012 was a momentous year, it’s the year London hosted the Olympic and Paralympic games.
-The legacy for us is the Olympic Park and Village so it would be rude not to pay it a visit.
-To see what’s on visit: Queen Elizabeth Olympic Park
+2012 was a momentous year.
+It’s the year London hosted the Olympic and Paralympic games.
+The legacy for us is the Olympic Park and Village, so it would be rude not to visit it.
+To see what’s on the visit: Queen Elizabeth Olympic Park

 Details of Public Transport and Accessible Travel in London